-MEAG Power expects that, based on the current estimated in-service dates of November 2021 and November 2022 for Vogtle Unit No. 3 and Vogtle Unit No. 4, respectively, the Vogtle Units 3&4 Project Entities' estimated in-service cost will be approximately \$5.8 billion, including construction costs, financing costs through the estimated in-service dates, contingencies, initial fuel load costs, and switchyard and transmission costs.
-Additional financing needs relating to reserve funds and other fund deposits required under MEAG Power's and the Vogtle Units 3&4 Project Entities' financing documents result in total financing needs of approximately \$6.2 billion, which will require approximately \$1.8 billion of additional funding.
-These amounts reflect the Vogtle Units 3&4 Project Entities' aggregate \$835.4 million share of the payments received from Toshiba under the Guarantee Settlement Agreement Amendment.
+MEAG Power expects that, based on the current estimated in-service dates of November 2021 and November 2022 for Vogtle Unit No. 3 and Vogtle Unit No. 4, respectively, the Vogtle Units 3&4 Project Entities' estimated in-service cost will be approximately \$6.5 billion, including construction costs, financing costs through the estimated in-service dates, contingencies, initial fuel load costs, and switchyard and transmission costs.
+Additional financing needs relating to reserve funds and other fund deposits required under MEAG Power's and the Vogtle Units 3&4 Project Entities' financing documents result in total financing needs of approximately \$7.0 billion, of which approximately \$2.2 billion (as of March 31, 2019) of additional funding will be required (\$256.1 million of which was received from additional Advances under the DOE Guaranteed Loans on May 8, 2019).
+These amounts reflect the Vogtle Units 3&4 Project Entities' aggregate \$835.4 million share of the payments received from Toshiba under the Guarantee Settlement Agreement.